beginning of content

 Diphtheria can give you:

-Diphtheria symptoms usually appear 2 to 5 days after infection.
+Diphtheria symptoms usually appear 2 to 5 days after coming into contact with the bacteria.

 What causes diphtheria?

 Diphtheria is usually caused by Corynebacterium diphtheriae.
-It can also be caused by several other strains of corynebacterium including Corynebacterium ulcerans.
+It can also be caused by other strains of corynebacterium, including Corynebacterium ulcerans.

 How is diphtheria spread?

 Diphtheria is spread by respiratory droplets.
-These are the small droplets that come out of your nose and mouth when you cough or sneeze.
+Respiratory droplets are the small droplets that come out of your nose and mouth when you cough or sneeze.

 Practising good hygiene can help to stop diphtheria from spreading.